withings/stilgar/README.md

 Supported sources:

-  - Any Rudderstack SDK, be it web, mobile or whatever
+  - Any Rudderstack SDK should work, be it web, mobile or whatever

-Supported destinations:

-  - Clickhouse
+At present, Clickhouse (over gRPC) is the only supported destination.

+## Installing

+Stilgar can be installed using cargo:

+    $ cargo install stilgar

+Remember to add `~/.cargo/bin` to your `PATH` as this is the default install location for cargo.

 ## Building and running